Xavier Dolan: The Death & Life of John F. Donovan

-The film had its world premiere at the Cannes Film Festival on 22 May 2019.
+The film had its world premiere in the main competition section at the 2019 Cannes Film Festival on 22 May.
+It received mixed to generally positive reviews, with The Hollywood Reporter calling it a movie "miming an emotion that's never actually felt" while Variety noted that "it feels at once younger and older, sweeter and more seasoned, than Dolan's last few films".
 The film was nominated for seven awards at the 22nd Quebec Cinema Awards, including Best Supporting Actor for Funk and Best Editing for Dolan.
 It won for Best Supporting Actress for Bernard, Best Music for Jean-Michel Blais, and Most Successful Film Outside Quebec.
+It was also included in the Toronto International Film Festival's list of Canada's top 10 films of 2019.